6 Great Company Culture Videos to Help Improve Your Organization

 People want to know:

-While using a comprehensive message to entice new employees is always a better recruiting tactic than just throwing out any old job ad, it becomes even more important during times like the Great Resignation, when in-demand employees have their choice of workplace.
+Using a comprehensive message to entice new employees is always a better recruitment tactic than throwing out any old job ad, but it’s especially important now.

-Producing a video that gives a peek into your company culture is a fun and effective way to showcase the shining characteristics of your workplace and people.
+Producing company culture videos that give a peek into your organizational culture is a fun and effective way to showcase the best parts of your workplace and people.
+Learn more from BambooHR.

-As people make the choice to join your company, your culture will be a top consideration.
-Fancy perks, like bean bag chairs or a fridge of sparkling water, don’t sway qualified candidates anymore.
-Culture has to go beyond surface-level perks into how you support and empower your employees to be at their best, whether at work or at home.
+When people choose to join your company, your culture will be one of their top considerations.
+Fancy perks like bean bag chairs or a fridge full of sparkling water don’t sway qualified candidates anymore.
+Culture must go beyond perks into how you support and empower your employees to be at their best, whether at work or home.

 Culture is expressed through the company’s attitudes and behavior, including:

 But explaining your company’s culture can be difficult, and it’s not something that can always be put into words.
-That’s where a company culture video can make a big difference for potential hires.
+That’s where company culture videos come into play.
+They can make a big difference for potential hires—but there’s an art to it.

-Having a Culture Video Is Key to Showcasing Your Unique Company Culture
+Having a Company Culture Video Showcases Your Unique Company Culture

 Tips on What to Include in a Culture Video

-You can paint a picture of what it’s like to work for your company by:
+You can paint a picture of what it’s like to work for your company by featuring a few key elements of your company.
+These might include:

-However, with how important employer branding and workplace culture have become not just in hiring but with customers, it might be worth investing more budget and energy into making or commissioning an engaging video that makes the case for who you are as a company.
+However, with how important employer branding and workplace culture are, not just in hiring but with customers, it might be worth investing more budget and energy into making or commissioning an engaging video that makes the case for who you are as a company.

-The most important thing about a company culture video is how it makes the viewer feel.
+The most important thing about company culture videos is how it makes the viewer feel.
 You want the audience to feel inspired and motivated to join your team, but also to leave with an accurate understanding of what your company is like and how they might fit in.

 “This is another generic recruitment video.
 Let us begin.”